-Description The subjects comprise a two storey semi-detached villa with single storey extension/projection to the rear.
-Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Room with Lounge Area off and Kitchen.
-First Floor: Landing, Three Bedrooms and Shower Room.
-Gross internal floor area (m2) 100 square metres or thereby.
-Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties vary in age and character.
+Description The subjects comprise of a two storey mid terraced villa.
+Accommodation Ground Floor: Entrance Hall, Living Room and Kitchen.
+First Floor: Landing, Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 81 square metres or thereby.
+Neighbourhood and location The property is located within the established Branchton residential area of Greenock where surrounding properties are similar in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age The property was estimated to have been constructed circa 1950's.
-Weather Dry/sunny.
+Age Circa 1965.
+Weather Dry/dull.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Rendered masonry construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed, overlaid with tiles and surmounted with a tiled ridge.
-Access to the roof void area can be gained via a pull-down ladder from the landing ceiling hatch.
-Our inspection has been restricted to those areas readily accessible/visible and further restricted due to insulation materials and stored contents, and therefore we cannot comment upon the condition of all areas/timbers within the roof void.
-The rear extension/projection has a flat roof covering.
+Access to the roof void area can be gained via the ceiling hatch at first floor landing level.
+Our inspection has been restricted to head and shoulders from the hatch only and further restricted due to insulation materials and stored contents and therefore we cannot comment upon the condition of the majority of roof void areas/timbers.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 A mix of PVC and metal/cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of traditional cavity brick construction with rendered and facing brick finishes noted externally.
-The rear extension/projection is assumed to also be of cavity brick construction with a rendered finish.
+The main walls are of traditional cavity brick construction with a roughcast finish externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows serving the property are of uPVC double glazed design.
-Access to the property is via PVC doors to the front and rear.
+The windows serving the property are of UPVC double glazed design.
+Access to the property is via a PVC door at front and rear elevations.

 External decorations Visually inspected.
-Rendered, painted, timber and brick finishes noted externally.

-Conservatories / porches None. -------------------------- -------
+Rendered finishes to main walls.
+PVC finishes to also noted.
+Conservatories / porches None.
 Communal areas None.

-Garages and permanent outbuildings Visually inspected.
-There is a single attached car garage pertaining to the subject property.
-The walls appear to be of block/brick construction under a flat felt roof covering.
-Vehicular access is via an electronically controlled up and over door to the front elevation.
-Stored contents severely restricted the scope of our inspection.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear elevations with boundaries defined by a combination of masonry walls and fencing/hedges.
+There are garden grounds to the front and rear elevations with boundaries predominantly defined by timber fencing.
+There is off street parking to the front elevation with a driveway area.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
 Plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 A mix of plasterboard and solid masonry.